deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

      --registry-login='<USER>' --registry-password='<PASSWORD>'
    ```

-   > Before pushind images, make sure that the path for loading into the registry exists (`/deckhouse/modules` in the example above), and the account being used has write permissions.
+   > Before pushing images, make sure that the path for loading into the registry exists (`/deckhouse/modules` in the example above), and the account being used has write permissions.

 1. After uploading the images to the air-gapped registry, edit the `ModuleSource` YAML manifest prepared in step 3: